thomasfeliciani/TC-mapping/readme.md

 ### Other information
 The script includes an example call to the function that runs the simulation (see the very end of the script).

-The file “pTCM.RData” contains a 12-by-3 matrix that contains the probability weights for the creation of the template mapping of (twelve) submission aspects onto (three) evaluation criteria.
+The file “pTCM.RData” contains a 12-by-3 matrix with the probability weights for the creation of the template mapping of (twelve) submission aspects onto (three) evaluation criteria.
 See Section “Empirical data” for more details.

 ## battery.r